aradi/fortyxima/doc/devel/guide/gitworkflow.rst

    changes on this branch to Bitbucket.

-Staying up to date with the official develop branch
+Staying up to date with the upstream develop branch
 ---------------------------------------------------

-Time to time you should make sure, that your `develop` branch is up to date with the official `develop` branch.
+Time to time you should make sure, that your `develop` branch is up to date with the upstream `develop` branch.

 #.
-Pull the recent changes from the official develop branch into your local
+Pull the recent changes from the upstream develop branch into your local
    develop branch::

        git checkout develop
-       git pull --ff-only official develop
+       git pull --ff-only upstream develop

    Upload the changes in your local develop branch to Bitbucket by issuing::